The Sources and Solutions: Agriculture

 Fertilized soils, as well as livestock operations, are also vulnerable to nutrient losses to the air.
 Nitrogen can be lost from farm fields in the form of gaseous, nitrogen-based compounds, like ammonia and nitrogen oxides.
 Ammonia can be harmful to aquatic life if large amounts are deposited from the atmosphere to surface waters.
 Nitrous oxide is a potent greenhouse gas.

-There are many ways that farmers can reduce nutrient losses from their operations1, including, but not limited to:
+There are many ways that farmers can reduce nutrient losses from their operations1, including, but not limited to2:

-- Ensuring Year-Round Ground Cover: Farmers can plant cover crops4 or perennial species5 to prevent periods of bare ground on farm fields when the soil (and the nutrients it contains) are most susceptible to erosion and loss into waterways.
+- Ensuring Year-Round Ground Cover: Farmers can plant cover crops7 or perennial species8 to prevent periods of bare ground on farm fields when the soil (and the soil and nutrients it contains) are most susceptible to erosion and loss into waterways.

 - Implementing Conservation Tillage: Farmers can reduce how often and how intensely the fields are tilled.
-Doing so can help to reduce erosion, runoff and soil compaction, and therefore the chance of nutrients reaching waterways.7
+Doing so can help to improve soil health, and reduce erosion, runoff and soil compaction, and therefore the chance of nutrients reaching waterways through runoff.10

 - Engaging in Watershed Efforts: The collaboration of a wide range of people, stakeholders and organizations across an entire watershed is vital to reducing nutrient pollution to our water and air.
 Farmers can play an important leadership role in these efforts when they get involved and engage with their State governments, farm organizations, conservation groups, educational institutions, non-profit organizations, and community groups.